deepmodeling/dftio/README.md

 # dftio
-dftio is to assist machine learning communities to transcript and manupulate DFT output into a format that is easy to read or used by machine learning models.
+dftio is to assist machine learning communities in transcribing and manipulating DFT output into a format that is easy to read or used by machine learning models.

-dftio use multiprocessing to paralleling the processing, and provide standard dataset class that reads the processed dataset directly.
+dftio uses multiprocessing to paralleling the processing, and provide a standard dataset class that reads the processed dataset directly.

 ## Installation
 The user can install dftio once located in the root directory, and run:
 ```bash
 pip install .
 ```
-The dependent pacakges witll be installed accordingly.
+The dependent packages will be installed accordingly.
-However, the user can always manage the dependency themselves, here is the packages that dftio requires:
+However, the user can always manage the dependency themselves, here are the packages that dftio requires:

 ## Supports